adamsilver/fdpb/00-introduction.md

 We'll refer back to these principles throughout the book, pointing out where a something works or not.
 These principles should, at least, indirectly hold us to account throughout the design process.

-By looking at common form patterns through the lens of inclusivity, this book will help you quickly learn how to apply and reapply conventions that will help users get the task done and on occasion make them feel awesome while doing it.
+By looking at common form patterns through the lens of inclusivity, this book will help you learn how to apply and reuse conventions that help users complete the task, regardless of how they choose or need to use your service.

 ## Footnotes